 The links on the course website and on Google Classroom are for the Vitalsource ebook.

-Each module requires you to watch a recorded lecture.
-The recorded lecture is split into a series of videos, between three and five videos, and each video is between five and ten minutes in length.
+Each module requires you to watch a recorded lecture and answer the comprehension question based on that material.
+The recorded lecture is split into a series of videos, between three and five videos, and each video is between five and twelve minutes in length.

 The videos move through the course material quicker than an in-person lecture.
 As you watch each video, pause and rewind the video as necessary to take notes on the material.
 This will help ensure you’re ingesting the course material.

-Each video will be linked on the course schedule below and on Google Classroom.
+Each video will be linked on the course schedule below and on Google Classroom on Thursdays at 1:40 PM.

 Each module requires you to listen to a series of radio programs or to watch a series of television programs that are relevant to the course material for that module.

-The programs are linked in the course schedule below and available on Google Classroom.
+The programs are linked in the course schedule below and available on Google Classroom each Thursday at 8:00 AM.

-Each module requires you to take a quiz.
+Each module requires you to take a quiz on the readings from the textbook.
 Each quiz consists of a mix of true-false and multiple-choice questions.
 The quiz will be available on Google Classroom as a Google Form.

-Quizzes are assigned on Thursday and are due the following on Wednesday, 11:59 PM.
+Quizzes are assigned on Thursdays at 12:00 PM, and are due the following on Wednesday at 11:59 PM.

 Note the quiz deadlines on the course schedule and on Google Classroom.
 No late quizzes will be accepted.